 The tentative launch date for Phase 3a of the new system has been MOVED TO AUGUST 25, 2020 from the original date of July 28, 2020.

 Please do not attempt to create or register for a MiPLUS account until after August 25, 2020.
 Doing so will negatively impact your ability to interact with the system as it will require you to contact LARA to correct your account.

 In order to allow time for migration of current licensing records into the new system, LARA will be unable to process license applications, license renewals, or changes to licenses between August 3, 2020 and August 25, 2020.

 If you have additional questions or concerns regarding the transition, please do not hesitate to contact LARA at 517-241-0199 or email BPLHELP@michigan.gov

 As LARA gets closer to the launch date, they will be posting additional information specific to the profession on our MiPLUS website (www.michigan.gov/miplus).

 Continuing education for renewal or relicensure

 We are pleased to provide you with the information below regarding classes/seminars on Human Trafficking and Pain Management.
 Please note that this is for information only and does not imply endorsement or a qualitative recommendation.
-MSHA will offer both classes at our Annual Conference, March 21-23, 2019 at the Kellogg Conference Center in East Lansing.
+MSHA will offer both classes at our Annual Conference, March 19-21, 2020 at the MotorCity Hotel and Conference Center in Detroit.

 Do you have a question about licensure?
 Please direct all questions pertaining to licensure to LARA at